 Description Actions to address Licensing of WWTW's Currently operating under general authorisation.
-Funding to be sourced Septic and Conservancy tanks in South End Source funding to connect to waterborne system Scheduled maintenance on equipment with Leeu-Gamka's equipment as standby but breakages happens often.
+Funding to be sourced Septic and Conservancy tanks in South End Source funding to connect to waterborne system Scheduled sewerage suction hampered by breakages on honey sucker due to aged vehicles Scheduled maintenance on equipment with Leeu-Gamka's equipment as standby but breakages happens often.
 Need to eradicate bucket system in Transnet areas Funding needed to address bulk infrastructure shortcomings and to connect Transnet areas to sanitation network